-Individualist vs. Collectivist Cultures
+Individualist vs. collectivist cultures

 Let’s talk about individualist cultures and collectivist cultures and their beliefs on prenups.
 Individualist cultures, like the United States, emphasize autonomy, self-reliance, and personal rights.
 Collectivist cultures, like China, prioritize family and community commitment over individual interests.
 In the U.S., therefore, prenups are relatively common and are considered more socially acceptable.
 They are seen as a pragmatic tool for couples to protect personal assets in case of divorce, as well as a way to clarify who does what when it comes to financial roles and responsibilities.